seb135/life/README.md

 For any information on the rules of this game please visit (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

+Improvements to be made:
+- Initialise canvas with existing pattern
+- Change bug when pressing run multiple times

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).